2020 Funded RME for Producers Underserved by Crop Insurance Projects

 Award Amount: $53,967

-First, our legal team will develop producer/processor contract templates for three types of industrial hemp production (CBD/extract, fiber, and seed).
-The second component is to provide producer education on the three available crop insurance products for industrial hemp – Whole Farm Revenue Protection (WFRP), the pilot program for Multi-Peril Crop Insurance (MPCI), and Non-insured Disaster Assistance Program (NAP).
-The intersection of these two project components is the requirement of a contract with a processor for a producer to participate in certain crop insurance programs.
-The overall objective of our project is to provide industrial hemp producers, crop insurance agents, and processors with contracting and crop insurance information and resources to assist with mitigating production, financial, and marketing risk.
+Many industrial hemp growers have a limited background in agricultural production, contracting, and the use of crop insurance products.
+As such, this project seeks to address two major concerns that are influencing the development of the industrial hemp industry.
+First, our legal team developed producer/processor contract checklist for three types of industrial hemp production (CBD/extract, fiber, and seed).
+The second component provided producer education on the three available crop insurance products for industrial hemp – Whole Farm Revenue Protection (WFRP), the pilot program for Multi-Peril Crop Insurance (MPCI), and Non-insured Disaster Assistance Program (NAP).
+A contract with a processor is often a requirement for risk management tools so this outreach was invaluable to those new growers trying to understand what to look for in a contract and how to get crop insurance.
+Overall the project provided industrial hemp producers, crop insurance agents, and processors with contracting and crop insurance information and resources to assist with mitigating production, financial, and marketing risk.

 7. Marketing and Legal Risk Management for Beginning Farmers Accessing Wholesale Markets